-Definition: The relation connecting Quality Parameter to Policy they affect.
+Definition: The relation connecting Quality Parameters to Policy they affect.

-Rationale: This reference model does not present the digital library as a static entity, but also highlights the processes within the functioning of a digital library.
-One important aspect is how decisions for applying specific Policies could be taken within the DL.
-This relation captures the cases in which the decision is based on Quality Parameters.
+Rationale: This Reference Model does not present the digital library as a static entity but also highlights the processes within the functioning of a digital library.
+An important aspect is how decisions for applying specific Policies could be taken within the DL.
+This relation captures those cases in which the decision is based on Quality Parameters.

-Examples: The value of Security Enforcement Quality Parameter supported by a Digital Library System will influence the Digital Right Management Policy.
+• The value of the Security Enforcement Quality Parameter supported by a Digital Library System will influence the Digital Right Management Policy.